-- 1. Deselect the debugger as the debug tool. - 2.
-Close your project and then close MPLAB X IDE. - 3.
-Restart MPLAB X IDE and re-open your project. - 4.
-Reselect the debugger as your debug tool and attempt to program your target device again.
+- Deselect the debugger as the debug tool. - 2.
+Close your project, and then close MPLAB IDE X. - 3.
+Restart MPLAB IDE X, and re-open your project. - 4.
+Reselect the debugger as the debug tool, and try to program the target device again.